natenaile/Handwritten-Amharic-Character-Recognition/README.md

 - **Recall**: 91.89%
 - **F1-score**: 91.80%

-These results demonstrate the effectiveness of using CNN models in combination with transfer learning for the recognition of complex handwritten Amharic characters.
-Further research could explore incorporating more advanced techniques to improve recognition performance, especially in the context of varying handwriting styles.

 ## Key Features

 - **High Performance**: The CNN models, especially **ResNet50**, achieved high accuracy in recognizing handwritten Amharic characters.